 In some states, licensing is required for anyone participating in mortgage processing.

-This requirement typically applies to loan processors working under licensed entities or mortgage companies, especially when handling direct client communication.
+This requirement applies to loan processors working under licensed entities or mortgage companies, especially when handling direct client communication.

 Background and Credit Checks